ciceciliali/Stock_news_headline_sentiment_analysis/README.md

 * pre-processing - This folder includes pre-processing steps for some models and before training data anlysis.

 * final_model -This folder includes our final model that had the best performance among all the models.
 This file should contain all that you need to perform our best prediction.

-To Run Code:
+To run final model:

+1. Go to final_model folder
+2. Install 'requirement.txt'
-run 'final_SVC.py'
+3. Run 'final_SVC.py'